ireneann713/VSDBABYSoC_ICC2/README.md

 ## RVMYTH CORE IN VSDBABYSOC

 #### Read Synthesized Verilog
- * Synthesise the RVMYTH design using the Design Compiler and generate the Gate Level Netlist.The library used for the Synthesis 45nm Nangate Typical libs.
+ * Synthesise the RVMYTH design using the Design Compiler and generate the Gate Level Netlist and read the synthesised netlist.The library used for the Synthesis 45nm Nangate Typical libs.

  ![image](https://user-images.githubusercontent.com/55539862/189540845-e1eed1e8-cc0a-40a5-94fe-6b54efa11479.png)